jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

-But when it comes to energy consumption, operators know their total energy consumption already (see the utility bill), and it's not particularly hard to measure the energy consumption of individial network devices either.
+But when it comes to energy consumption, operators know their total energy consumption already (see the utility bill), and it's not particularly hard to measure the energy consumption of individual network devices either.
 Still, there are a number of desirable use cases where the measurement situation needs to improve.